About the MOMAT

-The National Museum of Modern Art, Tokyo consists of the main building and the Crafts Gallery in Kitanomaru Park near the Imperial Palace, and the National Film Center in Kyobashi near Ginza.
+The National Museum of Modern Art, Tokyo (MOMAT) consists of the main building and the Crafts Gallery in Kitanomaru Park near the Imperial Palace.
 It strives to heighten public interest in modern art.

-It opened in 1952 as the first national art museum in Kyobashi, Chuo Ward.
-As a long-awaited permanent exhibition facility for contemporary art, the museum started its activities in the former headquarters of Nikkatsu Corporation refurbished by architect MAEKAWA Kunio.
+It opened as the first national art museum in Kyobashi, Chuo Ward on December 1, 1952.
+As a long-awaited national permanent exhibition facility for contemporary art, the museum started its activities in the former headquarters of Nikkatsu Corporation refurbished by architect MAEKAWA Kunio.

-Due to the growth of the museum collection and the need for holding larger-scale exhibitions, the museum moved in 1969 to Kitanomaru Koen in Chiyoda Ward, the present address.
-In 1970 the National Film Center opened in the building in Kyobashi, which was entirely rebuilt in 1995.
+Since the space of the collection gallery gradually became restricted due to the growth of the museum collection and the need for holding larger-scale exhibitions, the relocation of the museum was being considered.
+The advisor ISHIBASHI Shojiro subscribed for the museum building, and due to his kindness, in 1969 MOMAT moved to the new building designed by architect TANIGUCHI Yoshiro in Kitanomaru Koen in Chiyoda Ward, the present address.
 In 1977 the Crafts Gallery opened in the former headquarters of the Imperial Guards, an Important Cultural Property, in Kitanomaru Koen, leading to the present-day organization of the museum.

 photo: Norihiro Ueno